Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Stage-wise Attention-Guided Region Sequencing

-We design an attack \system{} that allocates the perturbation budget in a stage-wise manner, progressively shifting focus toward high-attention regions where perturbations are applied.
-The algorithm of \system{} is provided in Appendix~\ref{appendix:algorithm}.
+Building on the two principles in Section~\ref{sec:motivation}, \system{} implements attention-guided region sequencing as a lightweight component on top of standard transfer-based attacks.
+It leaves the surrogate objective unchanged and requires no access to the target model's parameters, gradients, or attention maps.
+Instead, \system{} determines which attention-guided regions receive localized updates and in what order.
+Figure~\ref{fig:main_figure} illustrates the overall procedure, with the full algorithm provided in Appendix~\ref{appendix:algorithm}.

-\textbf{Attention Map Extraction.} Before the attack, we extract a single attention map from an open-source LVLM by prompting it to caption the source image $x_{\mathrm{orig}}$.
-This attention map is computed once prior to optimization.
-Following the analysis in Section~\ref{subsec:pre_corr_attention_loss}, we use Qwen3-VL-8B~\cite{bai2025qwen3vltechnicalreport} as the default attention extractor due to its strong correlation between attention scores and adversarial loss sensitivity.
-Details of the attention extraction are provided in Appendix~\ref{appendix:attention_extraction}.
+\textbf{Attention Map Extraction.} Before optimization, \system{} extracts a single cross-modal attention map from an open-source LVLM by prompting it to caption the source image $x_{\mathrm{orig}}$.
+The map is kept fixed throughout the attack and used only to construct the region sequence.
+Following the sensitivity analysis in Section~\ref{subsec:motiv_where}, we use Qwen3-VL-8B~\cite{bai2025qwen3vltechnicalreport} as the default extractor because its regional attention scores show the strongest correlation with adversarial loss sensitivity.
+Details are provided in Appendix~\ref{appendix:attention_extraction}.

-\textbf{Stage-Wise Hotspot Construction.} Using the extracted attention map, we divide the attack process into $N$ stages ($N=10$), each associated with a progressively expanded hotspot.
-Specifically, the area ratio of the hotspot at stage $n$ is defined as $a_n = n / N$, yielding a sequence of progressively expanding high-attention regions.
-For each stage, we select the top-$k$ hotspot regions ($k=3$) with the highest attention scores.
-To reduce spatial redundancy among selected regions, we enforce an intersection-over-union (IoU) constraint such that the IoU between any pair of hotspots is less than a threshold $\tau$ ($\tau = 0.3$).
-This process results in a total of $k \times N$ hotspot regions that span from the most concentrated attention areas to the full image.
+\textbf{Stage-wise Hotspot Construction.} Given the attention map, \system{} constructs an ordered hotspot sequence before optimization.
+The attack is divided into $N$ stages, where stage $n$ is associated with an area ratio $a_n = n/N$.
+For each stage, we identify the top-$a_n$ fraction of visual patches ranked by attention score and select the top-$k$ hotspot regions with the highest regional attention scores.
+To avoid redundant updates, we enforce an intersection-over-union (IoU) constraint so that the IoU between any pair of selected hotspots is below $\tau$.
+This produces $k \times N$ hotspots that expand from the most concentrated attention region to broader next-salient regions.
+Unless otherwise specified, we use $N=10$, $k=3$, and $\tau=0.3$; Appendix~\ref{app:nk_ablation} ablates these choices.

-\textbf{Stage-Wise Attack Scheduling.} Let $E$ denote the total number of attack iterations.
-We evenly distribute the optimization steps across all $k \times N$ hotspot regions, assigning $E/(kN)$ iterations to each region.
-During each iteration block, perturbations are localized to the corresponding hotspot region, where updates are applied to randomly sampled subregions within the hotspot while respecting the global $L_\infty$ constraint.
-This stage-wise scheduling prevents early exhaustion of per-pixel perturbation budgets on less effective regions, allowing the attack to exploit regions that become increasingly influential as attention redistributes over the course of optimization.